RP209 #5. WHAT WAS JESUS' EXCEPTION, "EXCEPT IT BE FOR FORNICATION"?

 (Exodus 34:28) "the ten commandments."

 The word "porneias" is the genitive, singular, of the feminine noun "porneia", and means "of fornication".
 This gives us a variety of possible interpretations to this passage, so let us start with the two most obvious ones; "except for a word of fornication", or "apart from a word of fornication."
-Let us now examine Jesus' other statement, except it be for fornication2 (Matthew 19:9), which is ei mh epi porneia, (Gr. ei me epi porneia) in the Greek.
+Let us now examine Jesus' other statement, except it be for fornication2 (Matthew 19:9 KJV), which is εἰ μὴ ἐπὶ πορνείᾳ, (Gr. ei me epi porneia) in the Greek.
 The words "ei me" literally mean "if not", or "except", again leading us to expect an exception to follow.
 The word "epi" is a preposition which is variously translated, "in" (53x), "at" (26x), "for" (19x), "upon" (18x), "on" (12x), "over" (11x), "of" (9x) etc., with the dative case, while the word "porneia" is the dative, singular, of the feminine noun "porneia", and means "fornication".
 Therefore, the most obvious interpretations of this are, "If not (or except) in fornication", or perhaps, "If not for fornication".
 The word "at" is difficult to use in this context.

 Note 2: Now let us look at the Greek case of each of these exception clauses, because this will throw even more light on what Jesus really meant.
-Why did Jesus use the genitive case when he said, "except for a word of fornication," (Matthew 5:32), and not the accusative case, or the dative case as he did later (Matthew 19:9)?
+Why did Jesus use the genitive case when he said, "except for a word of fornication" (Matthew 5:32 KJV), and not the accusative case, or the dative case as he did later (Matthew 19:9 KJV)?
 Let us examine some of the uses of the genitive case:

 (1) We have several names for our first example, "The Genitive of Definition" (HPVN p43), "Definitive Genitive" (WP p109), "Explanatory" (SMB p102), and "Genitive of Apposition" (DBW p95; RAY p39).
 This refers to two nouns together, the second of which must take the genitive case, and further explains or defines the noun to which it refers, both nouns referring to the same thing.
 In English we could supply the words "namely", or "that is", to bring out the meaning.
 Look at some examples: